Sitecore/Helix.Docs/helix/principles/subsystems/commerce.rst

 Commerce Engine
 ^^^^^^^^^^^^^^^^^^^^^
-The Commerce Engine is the .NET Core appliction that provides the commerce functionality to a Sitecore Experience Commerce installation.
+The Commerce Engine is the .NET Core application that provides the commerce functionality to a Sitecore Experience Commerce installation.
 This functionality is made up of both Feature & Foundation modules.
 The .NET Core application then references all of these modules to pull all of this together and form the final deployable asset for the Engine roles.